AttuneOps/CIS-Microsoft-Windows-Server-2022-Benchmark/steps/verifyshutdownwithoutlogonisdisabled/README.md

-Verify the ShutdownWithoutLogon setting is disabled in the Windows Registry.
+Verify the 'ShutdownWithoutLogon' setting is disabled in the Windows Registry.

-This step will inspect the registry for the setting that requires users to log in before shutting down the machine.